mangeshkt86/spaces/README.md

-# spaces
+# Spaces
-Repo for space allocation tool development
+Spaces is a space allocation tool.
+More details to follow...